 The FAA recommends that Cirrus piston airplane operators inspect the power lever and provide the agency information about their findings, including a description of any damage found, photos, and aircraft details including serial number and time in service.
 Responses are requested within 10 days.

 AOPA works with the FAA to distribute ACS such as this as widely as possible to aircraft owners, and invites interested parties to complete a short online form (name and email only) that enables AOPA to automate distribution of future ACS as they are issued.
 Those who enroll in this free service (including nonmembers) will receive all ACS documents directly, for all aircraft.
-Recipients who determine they are affected, or have relevant information to share, may contact the FAA representative designated on each ACS directly.
+Recipients who determine they are affected, or have relevant information to share, should contact the FAA representative designated on each ACS directly.

 In the case of the Cirrus power lever ACS, that is FAA Aviation Safety Coordinator Kristi Bradley, whose email and other contact information are listed in the document.